andrewt110216/weatherfam/README.md

 <br>

 # Future Development Ideas
 While I originally intended for this project to be soley educational, I've become very interested in the app and believe it may actually be useful for myself and others.
 I am excited about the idea of continuing to work on it, rolling out new features and functionality over time.
-Some of the ideas I have are this point are:
+Some of the ideas I have at this point are:

 - add a search box to the map to make it easier to choose a location
 - save prior locations for each person and provide a dropdown to quickly switch between locations